groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-powerpoint-presentations-groupdocs-merger-java/_index.md

 For direct downloads, find the latest version [here](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition Steps

-Start with a free trial to explore GroupDocs Merger's capabilities.
-For extended use, consider obtaining a temporary license or purchasing a full one directly from their website.
+Begin with a free trial to explore the API.
+When you’re ready for production, obtain a temporary or full license from the GroupDocs website.

 #### Basic Initialization and Setup

-After setting up your project dependencies, initialize the GroupDocs Merger:
+After the dependency is resolved, create a `Merger` instance pointing at the first PPSX file you want to merge.

 ```java
 import com.groupdocs.merger.Merger;